Main view of the Nextas Pneumatic Zero-Point Plate on a machine base.

 For STEP/IGES models or 2D drawings, please contact our engineering team.

-What's the difference between pneumatic unlock and pneumatic clamp?
+What's the difference between pneumatic enable and pneumatic clamp?

 How does the "turbo function" for clamping force work?